 You can also meet foreign students of your age in Germany thanks to the ERASMUS Programme.

-Prices for university dorm rooms are usually up from 180 to 190 euros on a monthly basis.
+Prices for university dorm rooms are usually upwards from 200 euros on a monthly basis.
 If you would like to live alone in a flat, monthly prices can reach between 300 and 320 euros.

-Youth hostels are places where you can find another type of accommodation.
+Youth hostels may offer a temporary solution until you can find another type of accommodation.

 Good to know:

-The sooner you will be looking for student accommodation, the sooner you will be sure to find the appropriate housing.
+Start looking for accommodation early, since it can be difficult to find something close to semester start. – The sooner you start looking for student accommodation, the sooner you will be sure to find the appropriate housing.

-You must have subscribed to a private health insurance before moving to Germany.
-You are also advised to subscribe to complementary health insurance in case of accidents as some situations are not covered by the basic health insurance.
+Sometimes your private health insurance may not be fully recognized.
+If so, you are advised to subscribe to complementary health insurance in case of accidents, as some situations are not covered by the basic health insurance.